ericdc1/Dapper.SimpleCRUD/README.md

 - UpdateAsync(entity) - Updates a record
 - DeleteAsync&lt;Type&gt;(id) - Deletes a record based on primary key
 - DeleteAsync(entity) - Deletes a record based on the typed entity
+- DeleteListAsync&lt;Type&gt;(anonymous object for where clause) - deletes all records matching the where options
 - DeleteListAsync&lt;Type&gt;(string for conditions) - deletes list of all records matching the conditions
 - RecordCountAsync&lt;Type&gt;(string for conditions) -gets count of all records matching the conditions